Today and Beyond: Ninth Study of Employee Benefits

 But some issues are bigger than others.
 So what is keeping executives in the consumer packaged goods industry awake at night?
 To find out, A.T.
 Kearney and the Grocery Manufacturers Association (GMA) commissioned CSR to perform a comprehensive study, interviewing 124 leading CPG industry executives, to better understand top industry issues and the challenges and opportunities associated with them.

 This White Paper provides a summary of the findings relative to the pace of change in the CPG industry and outlines why it is important to stay ahead of these and other emerging issues.

 An Article Published By T & D Magazine

 Developing and implementing a new global leadership development program is a challenge in itself.
 But to question the program’s value after it has been declared a huge company success is an entirely different challenge.

 That’s exactly what happened at BP, the global energy provider and employer of over 100,000 worldwide.
 Rather than bask in the afterglow of a company award, BP’s learning and development leaders went back to the drawing board and struggled for better ways to measure the program’s success in terms of its impact on the organization.

 In the article, written by CSR President Julie Brown in collaboration with BP and published by T & D Magazine (a publication of The American Society for Training & Development), the authors describe the bold, innovative steps that BP has taken to understand the value of its new development programs in its efforts to produce world-class leaders.

 An Article Published By Quirk’s Marketing Research Review

 Many people immediately think of focus groups when they think of qualitative research.
 But there is another approach that may be better suited to delving deep into issues.
-Read how one-on-one interviews can put quality into qualitative research, an article by CSR Executive Vice President Mark Palmerino in the November, 2006 issue of Quirk’s Marketing Research Review.
+Read how one-on-one interviews can put quality into qualitative research, an article by CSR’s former Executive Vice President Mark Palmerino in the November 2006 issue of Quirk’s Marketing Research Review.